Barsoom: Weapons

 Firearms are common, and use 'Radium' bullets, which explode when exposed to sunlight.
 Some weapons are specific to races or inventors.
-The mysterious Yellow Martians, who live in secret glass-domed cities at the poles and appear in The Warlord of Mars have a form of magnet which allows them to attract flying craft and cause them to crash.
+The mysterious Yellow Martians, who live in secret glass-domed cities at the poles and appear in The Warlord of Mars, have a form of magnet which allows them to attract flying craft and cause them to crash.
 Scientist Phor Tak, who appears in A Fighting Man of Mars, has developed a disintegrator ray, and also a paste which renders vehicles such as fliers impervious to its effects.
 He also develops a missile which seeks out craft protected in this fashion, and a means of rendering fliers invisible which becomes a key plot device in the novel.
 However, while advanced weapons are available, most Martians seem to prefer melee combat — mostly with swords — and their level of skill is highly impressive.
 Warriors often are armed with four weapons (in descending order, pistol, long-sword, short sword and dagger) and it is considered unchivalrous to defend with any weapon but the one used in an attack (or a lesser one.)
-While technically it would easy to use firearms to kill an opponent armed with a sword, such conduct is socially unacceptable and (except for one abortive attempt by the assassin Uldak in Swords of Mars) even the villains in Barsoom books never resort to it.
+While technically it would be easy to use firearms to kill an opponent armed with a sword, such conduct is socially unacceptable and (except for one abortive attempt by the assassin Uldak in Swords of Mars) even the villains in Barsoom books never resort to it.